lara-martin/interactive-fiction-class/homeworks/project/project-final.md

 * System Diagram  - 5 points - Updated to reflect your final system.
 This can also be put onto your poster, if you want.
 * Minimal bugs - 5 points - Runs from beginning to end with minimal bugs (1-3 bugs, depending on the size/type of bug).
 * Complete - 10 points - The demo does what the previous milestones' architecture claim to do (within reason).
-* Read Me - 3 points - A short document explaining how to setup and run your demo.
+* Read Me - 3 points - A short document explaining what your system is, and how to setup and run your demo.
+Put this readme in the README.md file of your repository.
 * LLM Use Statement - 1 point